aurelienpierre/Image-Cases-Studies/README.md

 the reality, the user can still force his own parameters.

 They have been slightly modified to be able to run parallelized, with RGB each channel on a single process.

+#### Math details

+Let the blurry image be the convolution product of a sharp image and a kernel (the PSF) plus a noise matrix.
+The method used hire aims at finding the sharp image by a gradient descend method, following the Richardson-Lucy algorithm.
+However, both the PSF and the sharp image are unknown, leading to an ill-posed problem.
+The challenge is yet to find a convex problem to solve this problem in a Sobolev space.

+Perrone & Favaro base their method on assuming that a sharp image has the logarithms of its gradients following a Cauchy distribution.
+Therefore, at every step of the gradient descent, it is possible to compute a penalty for every pixel not following this law, and attenuate these pixels from the intermediate solution.
+This penalty is such as the L-1 anisotropic norm of the Total Variation is minimized at every iteration, leading to noise and ringing attenuation.
+In the blind setup, the initial PSF is assumed to be an uniform blur, and then refined at every step along with the image.

+While the theory says that minimizing gradients cannot bring back a sharper image (whose gradients are maximum), the practice shows that it actually works.
+The actual implementation relies on 3 different solvers : the Projected Alternating Minimization, the Primal-Dual method (similar to A. Chambolle's TV denoising), and the Majorization-Minimizatiom.

 ##### Blurred original :
 ![alt text](img/blured.jpg)